Production

 1,949,522

 The pre-war Japanese economy required ten million tons of shipping.
 Much of this was foreign and became unavailable at a stroke when war broke out.
-In addition, some 519 vessels fo 2,160,500 tons were drafted for the Army, of which 1,450,000 were used for landing operations alone.
-The Navy drafted 1,740,200 tons of shipping.
+In addition, some 519 vessels of 2,160,500 tons were drafted for the Army, of which 1,450,000 were used for landing operations alone.
+The Navy had likewise drafted 482 vessels of 1,740,200 tons by the time war broke out in the Pacific.

 In 1943, Tojo ordered that aircraft production be given top priority.
 The effects on (for example) tank production are clear from the previous tables.
 Japanese aircraft production did increase markedly: